jamesawhiteiii/cidse-ubuntu/README.md

 ## Files and Brief Descriptions

+Files, their descriptions and purpose are listed below in the order they occur during the process.
+All parts of the process write logs to /var/log/fse.log

 #### fse-*.seed files

 These are the preseed files themselves.
 They represent the answers to the questions usually presented by the GUI installer.
 Things such as partitioning, user creation, third-party packages, and timezone are all set in the preseed file.
 Upon completion the preseed sets up log files at /var/log/fse.log.

 #### .firstboot.sh
 This script is set to run after the installation restarts the computer.
 It runs noninteractively before login.
 It will place logs in /var/log/fse.log.
 Its purpose is currently to:

-- Verify network connectivity before proceeding (will exit without it)
-- Patch avahi (prevents error message on login)
-- Copy the local admin (techs) user profile
+- Check for internet connectivity
+- WGET and run the firstboot_live.sh

+#### firstboot_live.sh

+This script runs after it downloaded by firstboot.sh.
+It runs noninteractively before login.
+Its purpose is currently to:

+- Setup techs autologin
-- Copy the Landscape client files
+- Install and prepare the Landscape client
-- Setup the PBIS repository (PBIS is for binding to Active Directory)
-- Perform an apt-get update and apt-get upgrade
-- Install openssh-server, landscape-client, pbis-open
+- Install openssh-server
-- Setup lightdm to autologin to the techs account
+- Copy firstlogin.sh and set it to autostart on login
-- Set up the firstlogin.sh script
+- Set the FSE pitchfork/provisioning background
-- Change the background to the pitchfork
+- Reload the GUI to initiate the autologin
-- Restart lightdm which will then autologin
-- Remove itself if the above steps succeed
+- Remove itself and its autostart

 #### firstlogin.sh

 This script will run interactively on every login until it is removed.
-Successful completion of all its steps will lead to the script removing itself.
 Its purpose is currently to:

-- Verify network connectivity before proceeding (will exit without it)
-- Prompt for techs sudo password
+- Set the pitchfork/provisioning background for 18.04+
+- WGET and run firstlogin_live.sh

+#### firstlogin_live.sh

+This is run by firstlogin.sh.
+Its purpose is currently to:

-- Prompt for machine hostname
+- Set the hostname
-- Prompt for Fulton credentials to bind to Active Directory
-- Attempt to join the Landscape server
+- Register to Landscape
+- Disable login and configure login screen
-- Remove itself and disable autologin if the above steps succeed
+- Remove firstlogin.sh and firstlogin_live.sh

-#### install Folder

-Contains various resources for the installation process:

-- Pitchfork background
-- Landscape client files
-- Lightdm.conf (for techs autologin)
-- Techs profile/home directory
-- .firstboot.sh script file
-- .firstlogin.sh script file
+- Reload GUI to complete the process